17th Lancers: Napoleonic Wars

-In 1806, the regiment took part in the disastrous expeditions to Spanish-controlled South America, then an ally of France during the Napoleonic Wars.
+In 1806, the regiment took part in the British invasions of the River Plate in Spanish-controlled South America, then an ally of France during the Napoleonic Wars.
 Sir Home Riggs Popham had orchestrated an expedition against South America without the British government's sanction.
 This invasion failed, but a second invasion was launched.
 The regiment was part of this second force, under Sir Samuel Auchmuty.
 The British force besieged and captured Montevideo.
 In 1807, the regiment was part of the force, now under John Whitelocke, that tried to capture Buenos Aires, but this failed abysmally.
 The British force (including the regiment), was forced to surrender, and did not return home until January 1808.

 The regiment was sent to India shortly after returning home.
 It took part in the attack on the Pindarees in 1817 during the Third Anglo-Maratha War.
 Disease ravaged the regiment during its residency.
 While in India, the British Army nominally re-classified the regiment as lancers, and added "lancers" as a subtitle to its regimental designation in 1822.
 The regiment did not learn of its new status until 1823, when, during a stopover at Saint Helena on its journey back to Britain, a copy of the Army List was obtained.
 Although the weapon's use had endured in parts of continental Europe, the lance had not been in British service for more than a century.
 Its reintroduction by the Duke of York, Commander-in-Chief of the British Army, owed much to the performance of Napoleon Bonaparte's Polish Uhlans.
 The lancer regiments adopted their own version of the Uhlan uniform, including the czapka-style headdress.

-In 1826, Lord Bingham (later the 3rd Earl of Lucan) became the regiment's commanding officer when he bought its lieutenant-colonelcy for the reputed sum of £25,000 pounds.
+In 1826, Lord Bingham (later the 3rd Earl of Lucan) became the regiment's commanding officer when he bought its lieutenant-colonelcy for the reputed sum of £25,000.
 During his tenure, Bingham invested heavily in the regiment, purchasing uniforms and horses, giving rise to the regimental nickname "Bingham's Dandies".